MartinEesmaa/awesome-compopt/README.md

 **JPEG-XL:**

 JPEG-XL can compress JPG and PNG files, even supports animations and lossless/lossy compression.
-JPEG-XL was implementated to the [supported softwares](https://jpegxl.info/), but due to the cons for Chrome version 110+ removed JPEG-XL and Firefox is only available version of Nightly.
+JPEG-XL was implementated to the [supported softwares](https://jpegxl.info/), but due to the cons for Chrome version 110+ removed JPEG-XL and Firefox is only available version of Nightly or Librewolf needs to enable jxl via config.
 JPEG-XL lossless compression ratio of JPG files got a little bigger file size and memory than packJPG and Lepton, but my best suggestion is for PNG files and the supported programs.

 Default command:
 ```